Pokeshah/learnbritishenglish/README.md

 You can change the word lists to include any word list of your choice. `american.txt` will be the defenition and `british.txt` will be the answer.

-If you change the file names, be sure to change them in the code.
+If you change the file names be sure to change them in the code.